madietlx/madietlx.github.io/docs/whoami.markdown

 I often find the things that solve my problems or get me back on track in someone else’s blog, so I decided to host my own blog and try it.
 Enjoy!
 I hope you find something useful.

 P.S.
-You can find my personal website with contact information and links to other social media profiles at 🔗 [www.marcell-dietl.de](https://www.marcell-dietl.de).
+You can find my personal website with resume and contact information at 🔗 [www.marcell-dietl.de](https://www.marcell-dietl.de).
 But that's about it.
 There is not much else to see there.
+Want to connect?
+Find me on [LinkedIn](https://www.linkedin.com/in/marcelldietl).